rubyonjets/jets/docs/_docs/routing/authorizers/authorization-scopes.md

 nav_order: 38
 ---

-You can configure the OAuth2 scope in the Gateway API Method Request in two ways:
+Authorization Scopes are support by Cognito authorizers.
+You can configure the OAuth2 scope in the Gateway API Method Request in two ways.

+Note: This interface may be adjusted.

 ### Controller Wide